dead/script.moonlight/README.md

 #script.moonlight
-Only for Raspberry Pi 2 and Openelec.
+A moonlight-embedded kodi interface.

 ##Installation
 - Download the latest "script.moonlight.zip" in the releases
-- Copy the file to the Openelec
+- Copy the file to your device
 - Go to Settings > Addons > Install from zip file

 ##Features